pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

         This checks whether deriving a new key from the supplied ``key_material`` generates the same key as the ``expected_key``, and raises an exception if they do not match.
-This can be used for checking whether the password a user provides matches the stored derived key.

 .. _`NIST SP 800-132`: http://csrc.nist.gov/publications/nistpubs/800-132/nist-sp800-132.pdf
 .. _`Password Storage Cheat Sheet`: https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet